TENNESSEE VETERINARY MEDICAL ASSOCIATION

 Section 1.
 The officers of the Association shall be President, President-Elect, Vice-President, and Secretary-Treasurer.
 The President, President-Elect, and Vice-President shall represent East, Middle, and West Tennessee, and shall ascend the offices from Vice-President to President-Elect to President in that order of their election.
 The officers plus the immediate past president shall comprise the Executive Committee of the Association and may meet at its discretion between meetings of the Executive Board.
 Any activities by the Executive Committee shall be ratified by a vote of the Executive Board.

 Section 2.
-The Executive Board of the Association shall be composed of all officers of the Association; the Immediate Past President; six members-at-large, two from East, Middle, and West Tennessee; the Dean of the University of Tennessee College of Veterinary Medicine; and the Executive Director.
+The Executive Board of the Association shall be composed of all officers of the Association; the Immediate Past President; six members-at-large, two from East, Middle, and West Tennessee; and the Executive Director.
 The Executive Director has no voting rights.

 Section 3.
 The officers of the Association shall be elected at the annual membership meeting each year, by a majority vote of the active membership present at the meeting.

 Section 4.
 No person shall be eligible for any office unless said person is an active member and has been a member in good standing of the Association for at least three (3) years immediately preceding their election.